-KeyLab is Arturia’s flagship controller keyboard, and the new MkII has arrived in 49 and 61-key versions in black and white.
+KeyLab is Arturia’s flagship MIDI keyboard, and the new MkII has arrived in 49 and 61-key versions in black and white.

 It’s the white 49-key model we have on review and, like the latest KeyLab Essential, the MkII’s keyboard and playback pads are bolstered by DAW transport, DAW commands, parameter entry and deep integration with Arturia’s bundled Analog Lab 3 software.
 Although similar in layout to the KeyLab Essential, the MkII is a very different unit with a higher pricetag and more upmarket feel.